Jako/SearchHighlight/docs/usage.md

 ## System Settings

-The following MODX system settings are available:
+SearchHighlight uses the following system settings in the namespace `searchhighlight`.

 Key | Description | Default
 ----|-------------|--------